-Immunomodulators: These medicines dampen an overactive immune system response.
+- Immunomodulators.
+These medications dampen an overactive immune system response.

 This type is treated based on the cause.
 Bacterial infections are treated with antibiotics.
-Inflammatory conditions are treated with medicines to bring down inflammation.
+Inflammatory conditions are treated with medications to bring down inflammation.

 You can treat this type by changing the type of dialysis you get.
 Another option is to have a kidney transplant.